ustclug/mirrors-index/README.md

     Copyright © 2013-2015 USTC Linux User Group <lug@ustc.edu.cn>
     All rights reserved.

-    This file is part of Newindex.
+    This file is part of Mirrors-index.

-    Newindex is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+    Mirrors-index is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-    Newindex is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Mirrors-index is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Newindex.
+    You should have received a copy of the GNU General Public License along with Mirrors-index.
 If not, see <http://www.gnu.org/licenses/>.

 * * *
 LUG@USTC